 Drawdown mortgages remain a popular choice for lifetime borrowers.
-They can be great if you’re not in need of a huge amount of instant capital and can offer you flexibility which leaves you with control of your money.
+They can be great if you’re not in need of a huge amount of instant capital and offers flexibility which leaves you with control of your money.

-It’s important to note that because you’d be taking a large lump sum at the outset, interest can rise quite significantly.
-This is because interest is compounded each year until the end of the mortgage term.
+It’s important to note that if you take a large lump sum immediately, interest can rise quite significantly.
+This is because interest is compounded each year until the end of your mortgage term.
 Most lenders do offer a ‘negative equity guarantee’, which guarantees that your property will repay the mortgage, even if it falls in value.

 This type of lifetime product will allow you to make voluntary payments towards the mortgage balance.
 Some lifetime providers offer monthly repayment options, where you’ll be able to repay a fixed amount each month.

 This type of mortgage can also be referred to as a flexible lifetime mortgage.
 This is because if you don’t want to repay anything each month, you won’t have to.

 It’s always important to consider both the advantages and disadvantages of any mortgage you take.
 A lifetime mortgage is considered a niche mortgage type, so our advisors have compiled an easy to follow list below.

 - Release funds that are otherwise tied up

 - The funds from the loan can be used for anything

 - Lenders can be flexible in how your loan is repaid